skymethod/denoflare-docs/cli/site/serve.md

 FLAGS:
     -h, --help        Prints help information
         --verbose     Toggle verbose output (when applicable)
+        --watch       Rebuild the site when file system changes are detected in <repo-dir>

 OPTIONS:
         --port <number>     Local port to use for the http server (default: 8099)